 FIGURATIVE VS ABSTRACT

-I am a figurative painter but not at all interested in realism.
-My work is about exploring memories and dreams, with references to Japanese culture, as well as oriental topography, poetry and philosophy.
-A lot of my paintings are set in the early morning or evening, and two of my main themes are travel (the moment of departure or arrival, or a meeting along the way) and sleep.
-I am also fascinated by the natural spirits (kami) who inhabit rocks and mountains, trees, rivers, everything around us.
-Therefore the shapes and colours in my painting are neither purely figurative nor abstract, but a sort of symbolism.
+I am a figurative and abstract painter, just not at all interested in realism!
+My work is about exploring the textures of memories and dreams, our human relationship to the natural world, with references to Japanese culture, including rice and landscape, poetry, philosophy.
+I am fascinated by our dependence on SUN and MOON, how we have almost forgotten how to treat the land around us with respect!
+When I was growing up on the rice farm, we lived with horses and dogs and the fields were full of fireflies in the summer.
+A lot of my figurative paintings are set in the early morning or evening, and two of my main themes are TRAVEL (the moment of departure or arrival, or a meeting along the way) and SLEEP.
+I am also fascinated by the spirits (kami) who inhabit rocks and mountains, trees, rivers, everything around us.
+The shapes and colours in my paintings are neither purely figurative nor abstract, but a sort of symbolism.

-One of the main reasons that I entered the Royal College of Art was in order to learn about colour from Ken Kiff, a painter I truly admire.
-I learned a lot about colour from him, especially about the infinite shades of yellow.
-Ken Kiff himself was interested in Bonnard, another great colourist, and both of them were interested in ukiyoe (Japanese woodblock prints) and oriental scroll paintings, for their technical concepts (eg lack of shadows, unusual angles and composition) and the treatment of man and nature.
+One of the main reasons to enter the Royal College of Art was in order to learn about colour from Ken Kiff, a painter I truly admire.
+I learned so much from him, especially about the infinite shades of yellow!
+Ken Kiff himself was interested in Bonnard, another great colourist, and both of them were interested in UKIYOE (Japanese woodblock prints) and oriental scroll paintings, for their technical concepts (eg lack of shadows, unusual angles and composition) and the treatment of man and nature.